Dala'il al-Khayrat: Background

 Moroccan hadith scholar Abdullah al-Talidi wrote of the Dala'il al-Khayrat: "Millions of Muslims from East to West tried it and found its good, its blessing, and its benefit for centuries and over generations, and witnessed its unbelievable spiritual blessings and light.
 Muslims avidly recited it, alone and in groups, in homes and mosques, utterly spending themselves in the Blessings on the Most Beloved and praising him".

 The Dala'il al-Khayrat is the first major book in Islamic history which compiled litanies of peace and blessings upon Muhammad.
 It is also the most popular and most universally acclaimed collection of litanies asking God to bless him.
 Among some Sunni religious orders, most notably the Shadhili order, its recitation is a daily practice.
 In others however, its recitation is a purely voluntary daily practice.
-The work begins with the ninety nine names of God, and then the a collection of over one hundred names of Muhammad.
+The work begins with the ninety nine names of God, and then a collection of 201 names of Muhammad.

 The legend behind the origin of the Dala'il al-Khayrat claims that al-Jazuli once awoke late for his morning prayers and began to look in vain for pure water to perform ritual ablutions.
 In the midst of his search al-Jazuli encountered a young girl who was aware of al-Jazuli's famed religiosity and was bewildered on why al-Jazuli could not find pure water.
 The girl then spat into a well which miraculously overflowed with pure sweet water for al-Jazuli to perform ablutions.
 Consequent to performing prayer, al-Jazuli inquired to the means by which the girl achieved such a high spiritual station.
 The girl replied it was simply by "Making constant prayer for God to bless the best of creation by the number of breaths and heartbeats."
 Al-Jazuli then resolved to write a work collecting litanies of prayers asking God to bless and show mercy and kindness to Muhammad.